xpavlic/rciam-federation-registry-agent/README.md

 # rciam-federation-registry-agent

-**RCIAM Federation Registry Agent** main objective is to sync data between RCIAM Federation Registry and different identity and access management solutions, such as Keycloak, SATOSA, SimpleSAMLphp and MITREid Connect.
+**RCIAM Federation Registry Agent** main objective is to sync data between RCIAM Federation Registry and different identity and access management solutions, such as Keycloak, SATOSA, SimpleSAMLphp, MITREid Connect and Apereo CAS.
+In addition to syncing data with the mentioned software, this synchronization can also be extended to include the Perun identity management system.

-This python library includes a module named `ServiceRegistryAms/` to pull and publish messages from ARGO Messaging Service using the argo-ams-library, an API module named `MitreidConnect/` to communicate with the API of the MITREid, an API module named `Keycloak/` to communicate with the API of the Keycloak.
+This python library includes a module named `ServiceRegistryAms/` to pull and publish messages from ARGO Messaging Service using the argo-ams-library, an API module named `MitreidConnect/` to communicate with the API of the MITREid, an API module named `Keycloak/` to communicate with the API of the Keycloak, an API module named `CAS/` to communicate with api of the Apereo CAS and an API module named `Perun/` to communicate with the API of the Perun.
 The main standalone scripts that are used to deploy updates to the third party services are under `bin/`:

 - `deployer_keycloak` for Keycloak
 - `deployer_mitreid` for MITREid
 - `deployer_ssp` for SimpleSAMLphp
+- `deployer_cas` for Apereo CAS

 ## Installation